Azure/onboarding-guidance/Portal/Compute/L4-Compute.md

-# Compute: Lesson 3.
-Create a new VM from Azure Marketplace image
+# Place VM in an Availability Set

 # Abstract